mui/material-ui/docs/data/material/customization/css-theme-variables/usage.md

 You can explicitly set `colorSchemes: { light: true, dark: true }` which will produce the same result as the snippet above because light is the default color scheme.
 :::

-The CSS media `prefers-color-scheme` method works with server-side rendering without extra configuration but you will not be able to add an interface for switching between the modes because the styles is based on user preference.
+The CSS media `prefers-color-scheme` method works with server-side rendering without extra configuration but you will not be able to toggle between the modes because the styles is based on the browser media.

 If you want to manually toggle the modes, check out the [Toggling dark mode manually](/material-ui/customization/css-theme-variables/configuration/#toggling-dark-mode-manually) guide.